Mightyfrong/gallifreyan-translation-helper/README.md

 ### Character Drawing
 **shermansDraw(ctx, letter, grouped, thicknumberline)** actually draws a character to the canvas.
 X and y coordiantes are set.
 If not grouped the x-"pointer" is set to the next characters position, if the end of the viewport is reached the next line is set.
 Stroke- and fill-styles are set.

-***The switch-blocks are the current handling solution. this might/should be refactored within the future to have a more modular option to implement diacritics***

 Actual drawing instructions start with the decision about the base.
 If its punctuation the words base line and sentences base line is drawn and the instructions for the actual letter are processed eg...